tympanix/subsync/README.md

 Subsync analyses and processes the sound from your media files and uses machine learning to detect speech.
 Speech detection is used to correlate the subtitle for a perfect mach in audio and text!

-A big thanks to:
-[[1] Automatic Subtitle Synchronization through Machine Learning](https://machinelearnings.co/automatic-subtitle-synchronization-e188a9275617)

 ## Installation
 ```bash
 pip install subsync